Reporting Deadline: June 1

 - Ensure that you run Portfolio Manager's tool to check for possible data errors prior to submittal to ensure that you have no errors in your data submission.
 The Data Quality Checker time frame should align with the calendar year being reported.

-The Ordinance includes exemptions to the requirements based on capabilities of Portfolio Manager® and unique building characteristics.
-Covered building owners who do not submit a report are required to apply for one of the following exemptions:
+The Ordinance includes waivers to the requirements based on capabilities of Portfolio Manager and unique building characteristics.
+Covered building owners who do not submit a report are required to apply for one of the following waivers:

 - Building with average physical occupancy of less than sixty (60) percent